Bills GM Beane has no timeline on contract standoff with Cook after RB skips 2nd day of practice

 A second-round pick in the 2022 draft, Cook was the NFL’s co-leader with 16 touchdowns rushing in his second full season as a starter.

-Cook risks being fined by the team for declining to practice, and with Buffalo preparing to open its preseason schedule hosting the New York Giants on Saturday.
+Cook risks being fined by the team for declining to practice.
+The Bills are off Tuesday before closing camp in suburban Rochester with practices Wednesday and Thursday, followed by opening their preseason schedule by hosting the New York Giants on Saturday.

-Cook repeatedly used the word “business” when asked about his decision to not practice, in speaking to a small group of reporters on Sunday.
+On Sunday, Cook repeatedly used the word “business” when asked about his decision to not practice, in speaking to a small group of reporters.

 Cook’s agent has not returned messages seeking comment.